An accurate narrative in the national conversation on race.

 Programs for Organizations

 Tailored dialogues for organizations focused on diversity, equity, and inclusion.
-Beyond mere training, these sessions create a space for active participation across all organizational levels, promoting an open, honest approach.
-Talk is Action, and dialogue brings everyone in.
+Beyond mere training, these sessions create a supportive environment for active participation across all organizational levels, promoting an open, honest approach.

 Support the Dialogue

-Where race is often left out, Dialogue on Race events bring race into the conversation and link the throughline of the historical foundation of racism to today.
-Support Dialogue by expanding free facilitated conversations on race in communities across the United States of America.
+Where race is often left out, Dialogue on Race brings race into the conversation and links the throughline of the historical foundation of racism to today.
+Support Dialogue by expanding these conversations in communities across the United States of America.

 Talk IS Action: A PSA from Dialogue on Race Louisiana